Misdiagnosis of Appendicitis

-Failure to diagnose appendicitis in a patient is one of the most common reasons medical malpractice claims are brought against emergency room doctors.
+Misdiagnosis of appendicitis in a patient is one of the most common reasons medical malpractice claims are brought against emergency room doctors.
 A ruptured appendix is not only very painful but it also spreads infection throughout your abdomen.
 If you went in complaining of pain in your right lower abdomen and the doctor sent you home only to have your appendix rupture due to the doctor’s failure to diagnose appendicitis, call Simmons and Fletcher, P.C. for a free case evaluation.
 You may be entitled to financial compensation for the injuries you sustained.
-Call 1-800-298-0111 for a free consultation today.
+Call (713) 932-0777 for a free consultation today.

-Timely diagnosis of appendicitis is critical to ensure that a patient get the proper medical care and the appendix does not rupture.
+A timely diagnosis of appendicitis is critical to ensure that a patient gets the proper medical care and the appendix does not rupture.
 A painful appendix rupture can often be prevented if the appendicitis is caught early.
 In some cases, if the appendix is not too inflamed, appendicitis may be treated with antibiotics.
 However, in most cases, the appropriate treatment is to have it removed.
 Appendix removal or “appendectomy” is a routine surgical procedure.
 The National Institutes of Health published an article that states there are approximately 280,000 appendectomies every year in the United States.
 In most cases, individuals who undergo an appendectomy recover quickly and without complications.
-However, if appendicitis is not timely identified and diagnosed, the appendicitis will worsen and eventually lead to appendix rupture.
+However, if appendicitis is not timely identified and diagnosed, appendicitis will worsen and eventually lead to appendix rupture.

 What is Appendicitis?